wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 #### Log Mode

-File&#39;s mode and permissions, default is 0600
+Mode and permissions of the file, default is 0600
 NOTE: The leading 0 is required to interpret the value as an octal integer.